JakeWiniski/Regime-Aware-Adaptive-Design-of-Experiment/README.md

 #### 1. Regime detection

 The workflow uses rolling model diagnostics and changepoint detection to infer when the process has shifted.
-The diagnostic channels include measures such as rolling model fit, residual behavior, feature-importance entropy, and feature-importance stability.
+The diagnostic channels include rolling model fit, residual behavior, feature-importance entropy, and feature-importance stability.
 These rolling diagnostics are then passed through PELT changepoint detection to identify regime boundaries.

 The regime-detection tuning notebook performed a grid search over: